-The analysis below is positive, but there is no reason to hide that the author has the usual preferences: He wants SC and T to decline and EF and V to rise.
-The paper shows that when y rises, SC and T goes down, while P and V goes up.
+The analysis below is positive, but there is no reason to hide that the authors want SC and T to decline and EF and V to rise.
+The paper shows that when y rises, SC and T go down, while P and V go up.
 If long-run development is demand driven, these signs show what people want, when they can afford it.
-Thus, the preferences of the author tally with most people.
-5
+Thus, the preferences of the authors are the usual ones.6

 A high s_p may imply some small loss of efficiency, but the main effect is the redistribution from the rest of the population to political insiders.
 Thus, the only ones with preferences for a high s_p are the insiders.
-People with a preference for a very high s_m are termed libertarians, while people in the normal political spectrum prefer a moderately high s_m .
+Other people dislike high s_p .
 This explains why the family of related terms for political capitalism has negative connotations.
 Kleptocracy is surely bad!
 Political capitalism is a (relatively) neutral term, but we still note that it is good when it goes down and the economic system becomes more market oriented.

-4 Some authoritarian strongmen care for power only, but most strongmen become rich.
+5 Some authoritarian strongmen care for power only, but most strongmen become rich.
 It is a problem for the strongman to keep his loot if he is deposed.
 Hence the demand for safe heavens abroad.

-5 The world values surveys include an item asking about the preference for public vs. private ownership to business.
+6 The world values surveys include an item asking about the preference for public vs. private ownership to business.
 It is analyzed by Bjørnskov and Paldam (2012).
 The preference for private ownership grows with income.

-2. Definitions of the five concepts
+2. Definitions of five concepts